CarolHall-NCSU-CBE/PepAD-User-Friendly-Package/README.md

 ### Annotated input.txt template

-The maintained template is [`src/input.example.txt`](src/input.example.txt).
+The template is [`src/input.example.txt`](src/input.example.txt).
 Use it as the starting point for new designs.

 ## Initial structure requirements

 Users must provide an initial structure PDB file for PepAD.
 The structure usually consists of individual peptides in a configuration of cross-β spine.
 Prepared structures are available in [`Initial_structures/`](Initial_structures/).
 Two recommended approaches for preparing the initial structure are as follows.

 First, users can search for existing amyloid fibril structures in the [RCSB Protein Data Bank](https://www.rcsb.org/).
 For example, the Sup35 prion segment GNNQQNY structure (PDB ID: 2OMM) can be replicated to generate a larger Class-1 cross-β spine.
 The resulting structure should be relaxed using explicit-solvent atomistic molecular dynamics simulation to remove atomic overlaps and then converted to PepAD's required PDB format.

 <p align="center">
   <img width="650" alt="Preparing a PepAD structure from a Protein Data Bank fibril" src="https://github.com/user-attachments/assets/c476b3f8-90dd-411e-837f-1fc97d476770" />
 </p>
 <p align="center"><b>Fig. 3.</b> Prepare initial structure using existing fibril structure from Protein Data Bank.</p>

 Second, users can build artificial amyloid backbones using molecular modeling tools such as UCSF Chimera and Packmol.
 For example, Aβ(16–22) KLVFFAE was built with UCSF Chimera, packed into a two-layer Class-8 antiparallel β-sheet fibril using Packmol, and relaxed by explicit-solvent molecular dynamics simulation.
 To reduce PepAD computational cost, the middle eight peptides were extracted from the relaxed fibril and saved as `comp1.pdb`.
 The amyloid backbone can also be generated using the Initial Structure Builder provided in this package.

 <p align="center">
   <img width="800" alt="Preparing an artificial amyloid backbone with molecular modeling tools" src="https://github.com/user-attachments/assets/3b1b6026-a947-4a42-98e6-0e8600c831d6" />